OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/python-function-components.md

 <a name="packages"></a>
 ### Using and installing Python packages

-When Kubeflow Pipelines runs your pipeline, each component runs within a Docker container image on a Kubernetes Pod.
+When OpenDataology Pipelines runs your pipeline, each component runs within a Docker container image on a Kubernetes Pod.
 To load the packages that your Python function depends on, one of the following must be true: